FAQs about the online application process to become an Estonian e-resident

 You will need to submit a copy of your travel document issued by your country of citizenship.
 The identification documents accepted by the PBGB are passports or European Union identity cards.

 The e-Residency digital ID application requires a state fee to be paid upon submission of the application.
-The amount depends on the pick-up location you will choose:
+The cost is €150.

 The state fee is paid for the processing of the application according to the State Fees Act § 272 (8).
-The full text of the Act is available here
+The full text of the Act is available here.

 The application for the e-Residency digital ID card can be submitted online in the PBGB application environment.
 You will need to create an account with your email.
 A magic link is sent to the email that enables you to activate and log in to your account.
 The link will be active for 60 minutes.
 Your personal account also allows you to check the status of your submitted application once the application has been submitted.

-A national identification number, national identity number, or national insurance number is used by the governments of many countries as a means of tracking their citizens, permanent residents, and temporary residents for the purposes of work, taxation, government benefits, health care, and other governmentally-related functions.
+A national identification number, national identity number, or national insurance number is used by the governments of many countries as a means of tracking their citizens, permanent residents, and temporary residents for the purposes of work, taxation, government benefits, health care, and other government-related functions.
 The number is typically displayed on identity documents.

 If your country does not have such a number, please choose "Not applicable in my country of citizenship" on the application form.